 Today, the immediate area around the monument is free of large boulders.
 However, supporters of this view point to the many glacial remnants within a 60-mile radius to suggest that glaciers were no strangers to the area.
 Perhaps farmers had already removed most of the large stones.

 What happened once the stones were at the site?
 How were they raised upright?
-And how were the lentils jacked into position?
+And how were the lintels jacked into position?
 Barbara J. Becker, a historian of science, proposes the following:

 However, like almost everything else about Stonehenge, we have no way of knowing for sure that this is what happened.